SpacingBat3/WebCord/docs/FAQ.md

 doesn't seems to get access to microphone when there's no default / fallback device set.
-To fix it, set your microphone as default/fallback in your system's audio settings and restart the application – make sure it's properly closed and there's no icon in tray nor electron/webcord process running in the background!
+To fix it, set your microphone as default/fallback in your system's audio settings and restart the application – make sure it's properly closed and there's no icon in tray nor Electron/WebCord process running in the background!

-Curently this bug could be encountered on Linux, it's state is unknown for the other platforms.
+Currently, this bug could be encountered on Linux, it's state is unknown for the other platforms.

 ### 4. Why Electron?